erlang/erlang-org/_posts/2022-04-20-faster-rand.md

 it shows that generating a good quality random number using the `rand` module's default algorithm is done in 43 ns.

-Generating a number as fast as possible (`rand:lcg35/1`) can be done in just above 3 ns, but that algorithm has got pretty bad statistical quality by today's standards.
+Generating a number as fast as possible (`rand:mwc59/1`) can be done in just under 4 ns, but that algorithm has not got good statistical quality by today's standards.
 See section [PRNG tests].
 Using a good quality algorithm instead (`rand:exsp_next/1`) takes 16 ns, if you can store the generator's state in a loop variable.